brizee/KnetikUnitySDK/README.md

 ##2.
 Getting Started

-  To use the Knetik Unity SDK, add a new empty GameObject to your scene (GameObject -> Create Empty).
-Name it "KnetikInitializer" and add the "KnetikInitializationScript" component to the new object.
-This script will configure your connection to the Knetik Service API.
-There are a few properties on the script which you will want to set:
+  To use the Knetik Unity SDK, drag the KnetikInitializer prefab from the Knetik SDK onto the scene.
+This object will connect Unity to the Knetik API with the settings in the “Knetik Initialization Script” component on the prefab:

   - **Base URL:** The URL of the Knetik Java Service API as provided by Knetik including the protocol (http:// or https://).
 Example: *https://jsapi.knetik.com:8080*
   - **Client ID:** Generated along with the secret key in the Admin Panel under Products -> Game Vendors for a particular Game Vendor.